robdodson/robdodson.me/src/posts/your-home-is-a-virtual-power-plant.md

 An alternative to peaker plants is that we could all agree to use less energy when the grid is under strain.
 But this presents a coordination problem: consumers don’t know when the grid is under strain, so they don’t know when to use less energy, and therefore grid operators cannot rely on these energy savings.

-But a new group of startups are aiming to fix this coordination issue through a process called **demand response**.
+But a new group of startups is aiming to fix this coordination issue through a process called **demand response**.

 ## Demand response